Skip to Content

 There are 10 stops along this route, and the buses come every hour.
 So you can get off the bus and explore to your heart’s content, then catch the next bus.
 Some of the big-ticket places you’ll explore include Patio Bellavista, Cerro San Cristobal, Plaza de Armas, Cerro Santa Lucía, and even more iconic Santiago sights.

 We think this is an excellent way to explore all the corners of Santiago in one easy day.
-The pass allows you to get on and off as many times as you want, so you can use all day from 9:30 am to 6 pm.
+The pass allows you to get on and off as many times as you want, so you can use it all day from 9:30 am to 6 pm.
+Plus, with over 2,000 5-star reviews (see them here!), we aren’t the only ones who think this is a worthwhile experience.

 2. Day trip to Valparaiso